-Raising slow food kids can be done in simple everyday ways – it’s not about cooking a hand-made feast 3 times a day!
-Just get them involved, take the time, and watch your family grow, in more ways than one.
+Raising slow food kids can be done in simple everyday ways – it’s not about cooking a hand-made feast three times a day!
+Just get them involved, take the time and watch your family grow, in more ways than one.

 Introduce kids to the wonderful world of slow food from the very beginning and you’ll probably find yourself with a delicious healthy dinner on the table, an overflowing vegetable garden by your doorstep and more knowledgeable food conversations being thrown around then a Jean-Martin Fortier and Curtis Stone lunch date.

 This is slow food and why kids should be immersed into it from the get go.